-At the end of 31.12.2020 the transition phase will end, during which the familiar Value Added Tax rules will continue to apply for deliveries to and in Great Britain.
+With the expiry of 31.12.2020, the transitional phase was ended, during which the familiar Value Added Tax rules continued to apply to deliveries to and in the United Kingdom.

-The most important thing first of all: In future, you must always look at the German and the British point of view at the same time for deliveries to British customers.
+The most important thing in advance: In the future you must always consider the German and the British point of view at the same time for deliveries to British customers.

-Depending on which distribution channel you use and/or the value of the goods, it will continue to be necessary to register for tax in Great Britain from 1.1.2021 onwards or not.
+Depending on which sales channel you use and/or the value of the goods, you may or may not still be required to register for tax in the UK from 1/1/2021.

 Let's start with the German or EU perspective.

 From a German or EU perspective, two relevant cases (transaction types) are conceivable.
 In the following, we will therefore explain to you how to evaluate and depict these two transaction types for VAT and accounting purposes.